Bloggers: How to Work With Brands and PRs

 Bloggers: How to work with brands and PRs

-As some of you may be aware, I work in Public Relations at a digital marketing agency in the B2C sector.
-I’m lucky enough to work with some wonderful fashion and lifestyle brands, and as part of my role, I research and discover bloggers and influencers who fit the mould of brands I'm working with.
+I’m lucky enough to connect with bloggers and influencers on a daily basis as part of my role in public relations.
+Discovering influencers who fit the mould of brands I'm working with is what really gets me excited.
 A number of factors come into consideration when choosing a blogger or influencer to work with.
-This can be anything from synergy with other brands, niche sectors, quality of writing and photography, and also the level of engagement they have.
+This can be anything from looking at their previous collaborations, what their niche is, the quality of writing and photography, and their reader engagement.

-It’s a delicate balance between picking a blogger we love, but who also has a strong enough following to be effective in generating brand awareness to form a mutually beneficial relationship.
-It’s obvious that in most cases the priority for a brand is return on investment.
-However, don’t be disheartened if you have a small, but growing following – brands are increasingly recognising the benefit of working with niche bloggers, who have a loyal and engaged audience.
-This is especially prevalent when it comes to start-up brands, who risk their product being lost amongst the noise of bigger brands, with deeper pockets.
+It’s a delicate balance picking a blogger we love, but who also has a strong enough following to form a mutually beneficial relationship.
+To be frank, in most cases the priority for a brand is ROI (return on investment).
+However, don’t be disheartened if you have a small, but growing, following – brands are increasingly recognising the benefit of working with micro, niche bloggers, who have a loyal and engaged audience.
+This is especially prevalent when it comes to start-up brands, who risk their product being lost amongst the noise of bigger brands with deeper pockets.

 It is no secret that influencer marketing is an effective strategy for brands.
 You only have to look at L’Oréal’s latest integrated PR strategy, which recognised the value of online influencers to shape their #YoursTruly campaign.
 Red Hot Penny’s recent blog looks at the campaign in great depth, highlighting the brand’s use of bloggers and influencers to facilitate an integrated and effective campaign.

-Bloggers and brand partnerships are no secret, but it is important that there is mutual respect and synergy between the partnership.
-It is important bloggers maintain integrity and work with brands who they genuinely believe in and would buy themselves, and likewise, brands should ensure they’re working with bloggers who are authentic and align with the brand, regardless of their following.
-It is crucial brands recognise the power of working with bloggers to create meaningful brand awareness and authentic reviews over time.
-The blogging revolution and shift away from traditional advertising is a fantastic opportunity for brands, particularly smaller, ethical brands, who now have a platform to share their brand message and the quality of their products.
+My advice to bloggers looking to secure longevity in brand partnerships is to maintain integrity and work with brands who you genuinely love.
+The authenticity will speak for itself.
+As such, brands should ensure they’re working with bloggers who are authentic and align with their brand, regardless of their following.
+It is crucial for brands to harness relationships with influencers early on, recognising the power of working together to create meaningful campaigns.
+The blogging revolution (and shift away from traditional advertising) is actually a wonderful opportunity for brands to convey stories and reach their audience in a more authentic way.
+This is particularly true for smaller, ethical brands who now have a platform to share their message and the quality of their products.
 It’s an exciting time in the industry.

-So, without further-ado, how do you approach a brand you would love to work with?
-Being on both sides of blogging and marketing, I’ve listed a few tips that will help you to approach brands who are right for your audience:
+So, without further-ado...here are some tips on how to approach a brand you would love to work with.
+Being on both sides of blogging and marketing, I hope these tips give you some useful insight.

 Research, research, research